 The term alopecia means hair loss regardless of the cause.
-It is not exclusive to the scalp; it can be anywhere in the body.
+It is not exclusive to the scalp; it can be anywhere on the body.
 Everyone is born with hundreds of thousands of hair on the head.
-The hair cycle consists of three phases: the growth phase which is called anagen, the resting phase which is called catagen, and the shedding phase which is the telogen.
-Ninety percent of our hairs are in the growth phase (anagen) and the rest, which corresponds to ten percent in the resting and shedding phases.
-When the hair is falling out, this is the telogen phase, and the hair is going to recycle, and it starts growing again in the (growth) anagen phase.
-Alopecia can subdivide into two main categories: scarring and non-scarring.
+The hair cycle consists of three phases: the growth phase, which is called anagen, the resting phase, which is called catagen, and the shedding phase, which is the telogen phase.
+Ninety percent of hair are in the growth phase (anagen) and the rest, which corresponds to ten percent in the resting and shedding phases.
+When hair is falling out, this is the telogen phase, and the hair is going to recycle, and it starts growing again in the (growth) anagen phase.
+Alopecia can be subdivided into two main categories: scarring and non-scarring.

 Non-scarring alopecia falls into six major categories:

-1) Alopecia areata: this is a patch of hair loss that can affect every part of the body including the scalp, face, trunk, and extremities.
+1) Alopecia areata: This is hair loss that can affect every part of the body, including the scalp, face, trunk, and extremities.
 When it affects only a portion of the body, it is called alopecia areata.
 When it affects an entire site, it is called alopecia totalis.
 When it involves the whole body, it is called alopecia universalis.
 The etiology is unknown, but it might be related to an autoimmune disease.

 2) Androgenetic alopecia: is a pattern of hair loss that is affected by the genes and hormones (androgenic).